Third Avenue Railway: After acquisition

 The cost of rapid expansion led to financial problems, and Third Avenue Railroad came under the control of the Metropolitan Street Railway.
-The 1908 collapse of the Metropolitan Railway send Third Avenue Railroad into foreclosure, with Frederick Wallingford Whitridge named receiver.
+The 1908 collapse of the Metropolitan Railway sent Third Avenue Railroad into foreclosure, with Frederick Wallingford Whitridge named receiver.
 Third Avenue Railway was chartered in 1910, and acquired the properties of the former Third Avenue Railroad, completing the transaction in 1912.
 In 1911, the New York City Interborough Railway streetcar lines were purchased from Interborough Rapid Transit, gaining complete control over all streetcar lines in The Bronx.
 In 1914 the Pelham Park and City Island Railway was acquired from Interborough Rapid Transit, further expanding the railway's reach into The Bronx.
 This extension was short-lived as the line ceased operation in 1919.

 By 1915 Frederick Whitridge was president of the company.
 Labor unrest caused strikes that disrupted trolley service system-wide, and Whitridge and his policies were under scrutiny.
 Edward A. Maher succeeded Whitridge, but tendered his resignation at the end of 1917.
 Slaughter W. Huff, former vice president of the Brooklyn Rapid Transit Company, was elected to take over as president of TARS.
 Huff was an experienced transit executive, working his way through streetcar lines in California, Maryland, and Virginia, before returning to New York City.
 He was also the longest serving president of TARS.